hanyangl/compiler/README.md

 ## [Documentation](https://github.com/sflynlang/docs)

 ## Sflyn path
 You need set the root directory in the `SFLYN_PATH` environment variable.
-In this directory you need put the standar library in a directory called `std`.
-For example, if you `SFLYN_PATH` is `/home/sflyn/.sflyn/`, the standar library must be in `/home/sflyn/.sflyn/std/`.
+In this directory you need put the standard library in a directory called `std`.
+For example, if you `SFLYN_PATH` is `/home/sflyn/.sflyn/`, the standard library must be in `/home/sflyn/.sflyn/std/`.

 ## Testing examples files
 You must have the `SFLYN_PATH` configured, then run the following command: